I just like making websites. I’m a Staff Product Designer at Datadog. Before that I worked at Glitch, Genius, and thoughtbot. I live in New York.

 I was the Product Design Lead at Genius

-Genius is the world’s biggest lyrics platform, and more.
-I worked there for 5 years and touched every page and feature.
+Genius is the world’s largest lyrics platform, and more.
+I worked there as a Product Design Lead and Front-end Developer, doing work as diverse as designing prototypes for decks to implementing the song page on mobile.
 I even wrote the styleguide for how CSS and markup should be written.
 Genius has since been acquired by MediaLab.
 See more of my work here.

 LTC Video Notes is a specialized note-taking tool for video producers

+This was an automatic journal I created for my degree project in college.
 The interface uses 3D layering and mouse gestures to reduce the amount of on-screen UI.
-This was my degree project in college.
 Read a little more about how it works and watch some demos.

-Song Stories was a project to replace the Genius mobile song page
+Song Stories almost replaced the Genius lyrics page

 This was a nearly year-long project at Genius that went through two major iterations.
 I used Origami to create elaborate prototypes fed by JSON.
 Read more about the background for this project, and see both versions.

-I made an Origami prototype that works like a real app
+This Origami prototype works like a real app

 It uses the “network request” feature, which allows prototypes to send and receive data from APIs.
 This app connects to the Hue API and uses a custom proxy server.
 Read the details on how I did it.